circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 ---
 layout: classic-docs
-title: "Merging and Splitting Tests"
+title: "Running Tests in Parallel"
-short-title: "Merging and Splitting Tests"
+short-title: "Running Tests in Parallel"
 description: "How to run tests in parallel"
 categories: [optimization]
 order: 60
 ---

 One of the most powerful features of CircleCI is the ability to run your tests in parallel.
 This section describes how to use `circleci` commands in your `config.yml` file to merge and split tests with the hosted CircleCI CLI for faster builds.
+See [Writing Jobs with Steps]({{ site.baseurl }}/2.0/configuration-reference/#jobs) for information about setting the `parallelism` key in your configuration file.

 Use the circle tests glob command to specify multiple globs to merge using a pattern, for example:
 	`circleci tests glob "tests/unit/*.java" "tests/functional/*.java"`